Mugilan-Codes/java-lab-exercises/src/lab/nine/README.md

 1. Write a java program to print the no. of words in the file.

 1. RMI concept in Java.
+(Remaining)

 1. Using UDP protocol do a data frames from client to server (DNS).

 1. Implement a simple Java program to create a servlet and display it.
+(Remaining)